bghani/BirdNET_embeddings/README.md

 Alternatively, you can modify these settings directly in the script or provide a `config.json` file with the necessary paths.

 ## Usage for computing embeddings

+The script for generating embeddings processes all sound files (wav/mp3) located in a specified source directory.
+It uses the BirdNET model to generate embeddings for each audio file, which are then saved in a specified target directory.
+This functionality facilitates the processing of large batches of audio data for further analysis or machine learning applications.

 To run the script, navigate to the directory containing the script and execute: